CESNET/du-docs/docs/operators/postgres-cnpg.md

     name: test-cluster
 ```

-Schedule is standard `cron` schedule.
+The schedule is **NOT** a standard `cron` schedule - this second/minutes/hours/day in month/month/day of week.

-## High Availability
+## High Availability Cluster Setup

-Replicated cluster is usable for high availability cases.
-Starting from Postgres version 11, operator supports some additional settings to increase high availability.
+A replicated cluster can be utilized for high-availability cases.
+Starting from Postgres version 11, the operator supports additional settings to increase high availability.

-1. Increase wal segments history using the following snippeet.
+1. Increase `wal` segments history using the following snippet.
 Change the `wal_keep_size` value as appropriate.
-Default value is about 500MB which can be small.
-However, this value is allocated from the underlaying storage.
-If `zfs-csi` is used, it enforces disk size and DB wals can easily consume all disk space.
+The default value is about 500MB which might be small.
+However, this value is allocated from the underlying storage.
+If `zfs-csi` is used, it enforces disk size and DB `wals` can easily consume all disk space.
 ```yaml
 postgresql:
     parameters: